 Signals used for weakness detection

-The system tracks repeated misses, misconception patterns, low-confidence outcomes, and theme-level error concentration.
-A single wrong answer is less important than repeated behavior across related questions.
+The system tracks repeated misses, misconception tags, slower answer latency on specific themes, and confidence-related patterns.
+One wrong answer matters less than repeated behavior across related concepts.

-The system tracks repeated misses, misconception patterns, low-confidence outcomes, and theme-level error concentration.
-A single wrong answer is less important than repeated behavior across related questions.
+The system tracks repeated misses, misconception tags, slower answer latency on specific themes, and confidence-related patterns.
+One wrong answer matters less than repeated behavior across related concepts.

-No. Adaptation relies more on repeated patterns and theme-level trends than isolated single-answer noise.
+No. Adaptation relies on repeated patterns and theme-level trends, not isolated single-answer noise.

 Put this workflow into practice with your own materials.